turingschool/career-development-curriculum/module_three/m3_repeat_plan.md

    * Update LinkedIn profile with additional projects and skills and polish your professional summary
    * Write a blog post
    * Contribute a pull request to an open source project
+   * Job Shadowing: this is optional if you've already participated; please indicate below if you'd like to participate in job shadowing this mod
    * Other: propose another professional development action step that you will take during your repeat module

 ### Outline of Your PD & Gear Up Plan: